Is Comfrey really toxic?

 Is Comfrey toxic?
 We encourage people to put your own judgement on whether to use comfrey on your body.

 Remedinature Comfrey Ointment is made from infused Comfrey Oil and beeswax.
 The oil infusion uses comfrey leaves from common comfrey.
-The concentration of PAs is at trace level.
+Our product testing report doesn't find any PA level.
+If there is, it will be at trace level.
 It is far less than those used for a lab experiment.
 In additional, Remedinature products comply with EU cosmetic regulation and they are safe to use externally.

 Leave a comment